Digital Nomad vs. Remote Worker: What’s the Career You’re Really Building?

 Digital Nomad Career Paths

-Nomads usually build solo.
+Digital nomads typically pursue independent career paths centered on self-employment, freelancing, or product-based businesses.
 That could mean freelancing, launching a productized service, or growing an audience to sell digital goods or consulting.

 Remote Worker Career Paths